 What am I doing?
 Today I feel anxious, uncertain, flustered, overwhelmed, impatient, desperate, angry, fearful and exhausted.

 It broke my heart when I read this again, even though I knew that I would obviously pull through and we would all be fine.
 That was a really hard year for me.
 I felt desperately lonely and may have even been dealing with some postpartum depression.

 How did I ever pull through?

-10 Encouraging Bible Verses for the Overwhelmed Mama
+10 Encouraging Bible Verses for When You Feel Overwhelmed